 - Intentionally Awkward Title: "Age of Consent", titled after the legal term for the minimum age at which individuals are legally permitted to engage in mutually consensual sexual activity.
 The song has nothing to do with sex.

 - In the Style of...: "Blue Monday" and "The Beach" are uncharacteristically Hi-NRG songs based on a mix of Donna Summer, Klein + M.B.O., Sylvester, and Kraftwerk.

 - New Sound Album: This was the first full-length where they fully transitioned into their trademark Synth-Pop sound.

-- Non-Appearing Title: The band's habit of not dropping the title in their songs holds up on most of the tracks, save for "Ecstacy".
+- Non-Appearing Title: The band's habit of not dropping the title in their songs holds up on most of the tracks, save for "Ecstacy" and "Leave Me Alone".
 The album title isn't dropped anywhere.

 - One-Word Title: "Ecstasy".

 - Pep-Talk Song: "Age of Consent", wherein the protagonist finally stands up for himself.

 - Regional Bonus: The American cassette and CD releases featured "Blue Monday" and "The Beach" as bonus tracks.

 - Siamese Twin Songs: "Blue Monday" and "The Beach".
 They are the same track, but "The Beach" alternates sounds and voices throughout the song.
 Not surprisingly, they were originally released as an A-side and B-side on the same 12" single.